 Please check the register.
 It contains contact details and addresses for current registered auditors.

-When does the 5 consecutive financial years for rotating auditors start?
+When do the 5 consecutive financial years for rotating auditors start?

-The requirement began on 2 May 2017 and the five financial years do not include audits that were undertaken before this date.
-Only audits after 2 May 2017 will be counted towards the five consecutive financial years.
+The requirement commenced on 2 May 2017 and the five financial years do not include audits that were undertaken before this date.
+Only audits conducted after 2 May 2017 will be counted towards the five consecutive financial years.

 Why are there two forms and which do I use?

-There is a form for individuals who are currently a registered company auditor and a form for those individuals who are not registered company auditors.
+There is one form for individuals who are currently a registered company auditor and another form for those individuals who are not registered company auditors.
 The requirements for registration are different between the two types of applicant and the application forms require different information.

 Forms are located above under Register Here.